Frequently Asked Questions

 If you do not specifically train the dog to work without seeing a food reward, he will not work unless you have a treat.
 Working towards intermittent treats and without treats in your hand constantly is part of the curriculum at In Dogs We Trust!

-dog with ballDo you train my dog for me?
+Do you train my dog for me?

 Do I have to be a pack leader in order for my dog to listen to me?

 Jumping up, pulling on leash and counter surfing are just a few behaviours falsely blamed on dominance.
 Are our dogs really pulling us down the street, peering over their shoulder, laughing manically and trying to take over the world?
-Or are they so lost in the excitement of the moment, that they cant control their impulses.

-Read what the experts have to say about Dominance:
+Read what the experts have to say about Dominance

 My dog is aggressive to other dogs, would it be good to have him in a group class?